roocs/rook/docs/source/prov.rst

 W3C PROV
     Using URIs and namespaces, a provenance record can draw from multiple sources on the Web.

-We use currently the following namespaces:
+We use namespaces to use existing PROV vocabularies like ``prov:SoftwareAgent``.
+These are for example:

 * PROV (by W3C): https://www.w3.org/ns/prov/
 * PROVONE (by DataONE_): https://purl.dataone.org/provone/2015/01/15/ontology